 You can advertise on social in different ways, for example:

-- You have received or borrowed a product or service (at a discount).
+- You have borrowed or received a product or service (at a discount).

 - You are paid to advertise a product or service.

-- If you use affiliate links.
+- You use affiliate links.
 This means that every time someone buys something through clicking the link you use, you receive a payment.

 General advertising rules